How to repair screw holes in kitchen cabinets?

 Now, if you’re dealing with larger holes, don’t fret!
 You can use wooden dowels.
 Think of them as the sturdy backbone of your repair.
 Drill a hole that matches the size of your dowel, insert it with some wood glue, and let it set.
 Once it’s dry, trim it down and sand it smooth.
 It’s like giving your cabinets a solid foundation—strong and reliable!

-READ How to clean kitchen cabinet doors?
+READ How to install kitchen cabinet step-by-step for beginners

 And let’s not forget about paint!
 After you’ve filled and sanded, a fresh coat of paint can work wonders.
 It’s like putting on a new outfit; suddenly, everything feels fresh and exciting.
 Choose a color that complements your kitchen, and watch your cabinets transform before your eyes.